 It's pretty simple. do a make build, or unpack the openbsd baseXX.tgz, etcXX.tgz, and manXX.tgz (minimum recommended) into a directory.
 (Feel free to omit any sets that aren't necessary, but baseXX.tgz and etcXX.tgz are the minimum required.)

-Please note that invocations of flashrd or cfgflashrd -rdroot must be made on the same architecture that the image is destined for (you must be on i386 to create an image for i386).
-This limitation is due to elfrdsetroot.
-At this point, attempts to create a version of elfrdsetroot that can target i386 from amd64 (or vice versa) have failed.
+Please note that invocations of flashrd must be made on the same architecture that the image is destined for (you must be on i386 to create an image for i386).
+This limitation is due to the compiler.
+You can fix mkkern to use a cross-compiler, if you like.
+The cfgflashrd tool can configure images from other architectures, no such limitation exists there.

-Make sure you have a source tree for the same kernel version at /usr/src/sys.
-If you don't, get a new one.
+Make sure you have a source tree for the same system version at /usr/src.
+If you don't, get a new one. (flashrd compiles the kernel, plus certain specific commands with crunchgen)

 Then run flashrd against it.